peaceemenike/POWER-BI-DASHBOARD/README.md

 ## 🔹 **Conclusion**
 This dashboard demonstrates how Power BI can turn raw job posting information into a valuable resource for career planning and decisions.
-It empowers users to interact with the data — *filtering, slicing, and drilling down* to make well-informed decisions about their professional journey.
+It empowers users to interact with the data — *filtering, slicing, and drilling down* to make well-informed decisions about their professional/career journey.